Adzuki Bean: In-Depth Nutrition, Diets, Health, & More

 Like most beans, raw adzuki beans contain certain amounts of antinutrient compounds that can reduce the intestine’s ability to absorb some of the essential nutrients.

 Despite the anti-allergic properties, cases of adzuki bean allergy have been reported.
-However, it is extremely rare and not very well researched (29).
+However, it is extremely rare and underresearched (32).

 Cooking and Use

-These beans are used in confectionery usually in form of red bean paste or adzuki flour.
+These beans are usually used in confectionery as red bean paste or adzuki flour.
 Red bean paste is also called red bean jam, adzuki bean paste, or anko.
 It is made by mashing or grinding boiled adzuki beans, with or without adding sweeteners like sugar or honey.
 Red bean paste can be used for fillings and toppings in desserts.

-Adzuki beans have been used to make traditional Japanese confections, such as wagashi, youkan, manju, and amanatto (30).
-Adzuki bean paste can also be used to make Japanese mochi.
+Adzuki beans have been used to make traditional Japanese confections, such as wagashi, youkan, manju, and amanatto, and the paste can also be used to make Japanese mochi (33).

 Adzuki bean flour can be used to make noodles.
-Adzuki beans can be popped like popcorn, used as a beverage base, or as a substitute for coffee.
-A rice and adzuki bean dish, called sekihan, is often served on festive occasions, such as weddings and birthdays (31).
+They can be popped like popcorn, used as a beverage base, or as a substitute for coffee.
+A rice and adzuki bean dish, called sekihan, is often served on festive occasions, such as weddings and birthdays (34).

 These beans can be fermented and used to make Japanese natto.

-As a substitute for adzuki beans in savory meals other beans can be used, such as red kidney or black turtle beans.
+Other beans, such as red kidney or black turtle beans, can be used as a substitute for adzuki beans in savory meals.
 However, it is difficult to find a substitute for adzuki beans in desserts and pastries.

 Storage, Keeping, and Conservation

-Raw adzuki beans are to be stored in a cool, dark, and dry space, preferably in airtight containers.
+Raw adzuki beans should be stored in a cool, dark, and dry space, preferably in airtight containers.

-The perfect conditions for the preservation of adzuki beans have been researched to be 50°F (10°C) and 65% relative humidity.
-Storage at a higher temperature or lower humidity resulted in a significant loss of bean moisture, increase in hydration times, and hardness of the cooked beans (32).
+The perfect conditions for preserving adzuki beans have been researched to be 50°F (10°C) and 65% relative humidity.
+Storage at a higher temperature or lower humidity resulted in a significant loss of bean moisture, increased hydration times, and hardness of the cooked beans (35).

 Adzuki beans usually have an average shelf life of one year.
 Colder temperatures increase the shelf life.

-Historic texts describe the relatively late occurrence of adzuki beans compared with other crops, first appearing in the Eastern Zhou, around 2 to 3 thousand years ago (33).
+Historic texts describe the relatively late occurrence of adzuki beans compared with other crops, first appearing in the Eastern Zhou around 2 to 3 thousand years ago (36).

 Cultivation and Botany

-The adzuki bean plant or Vigna angularis is an annual vine.
+The adzuki bean plant, or Vigna angularis, is an annual vine.
 The growth conditions for this plant are similar to that of soybean plants.
 It is moderately drought tolerant and can be grown in various soils, including silt loams and sandy soils.
-The adzuki plant does not, however, tolerate water-logged soils and competes poorly with weeds (31).
+The adzuki plant does not, however, tolerate water-logged soils and competes poorly with weeds (34).

 The adzuki bean plant prefers soil with a neutral pH value.
-The plant seeds in the late spring.
-The warmer the climate, the faster the plant will emerge (31).
+This plant seeds in the late spring.
+The warmer the climate, the faster the plant will emerge (34).

 Production and Consumption

-The world’s largest exporter of adzuki beans is China, being responsible for about 40% of world exports.
-After China, the world’s largest exporters of adzuki beans are Canada, Brazil, and the Kyrgyz Republic (34).
+The world’s largest exporter of adzuki beans is China, responsible for about 40% of world exports.
+After China, the world’s largest exporters of adzuki beans are Canada, Brazil, and the Kyrgyz Republic (37).

-However, the world’s largest importer of the bean is Japan, importing about 28% of the world’s imports.
-The largest importers of adzuki beans also include Afghanistan, Korea, and China (34).
+However, the world’s largest bean importer is Japan, importing about 28% of the world’s imports.
+The largest importers of adzuki beans also include Afghanistan, Korea, and China (37).

 - Azuki bean sizes (mm)